Tuesday, May 21, 2019

 "Even that doesn't show a change of status after the wedding day, if read in the culture of the ancient Jews."

 Relations between marital partners is seen as normal in the Old Testament (Genesis 2:22-24).
 According to Jewish law, one could not be considered married without consummation.
-Celibacy was not the norm, except among certain members of the Essenes.
-Sexual relations are a part of God's design for marriage.
+Celibacy was never the norm, except among certain sects such as the Essenes.
+Judaism in general placed a special emphasis on marriage and childbearing, as did most of the ancient world.
+That is why men married females who were even decades younger than themselves, something which we today would consider abhorrent.
+The underlying reason for that was fertility, which decreases with age.
+As far as a biblical theology of marriage is concerned, sexual relations are a part of God's design for it.
 It is a measure that brings about sanctity and honor (Hebrews 13:4).

 "[In response to Matthew 1:18] Again, since Catholics have always knows that they never came together sexually, then we know that there must be an alternate meaning.
 That meaning must be "before they came together in one household."